weewx/weewx/examples/basic/readme.txt

 Manual installation instructions

-1) copy files to the WeeWX skins directory
+1) Copy files to the WeeWX skins directory.
+See https://bit.ly/33YHsqX for where your skins directory is located.
+For example, if you used the setup.py install method:

 cp -rp skins/basic /home/weewx/skins

-2) in the WeeWX configuration file, add a report
+2) In the WeeWX configuration file, add a report

 [StdReport]
     ...